Medicare Fraud Allegations Result in Numerous Arrests in Miami-Dade County

 Defenses to Medicare Fraud

 There are numerous possible defenses to Medicare Fraud.
 Intent is a major element of fraud.
 The prosecution must prove that you intended to provide false information and receive some gain as a result.
-If your attorney can create reasonable doubt about your intent to defraud Medicare, you may be acquitted of the charges.
-Your attorney can also put forward a successful defense by proving that the claim in question is accurate.
+If your lawyer can create reasonable doubt about your intent to defraud Medicare, you may be acquitted of the charges.
+Your lawyer can also put forward a successful defense by proving that the claim in question is accurate.
 Evidence may be provided to show that the service did actually occur for the duration of the billed amount.
 Proof of accuracy negates the existence of any fraud.

 Lastly, mistake is a viable defense to Medicare fraud.
 The privilege of billing Medicare for services comes with significant responsibility.
 Errors by a subordinate employee can potentially result in fraud charges for those in supervisory positions.
 Multiple billing for the same service and over billing are common mistakes on the part of a medical professional.
 From a patient perspective, confusion about services rendered is often the cause of Medicare fraud charges.
 Misunderstandings about the exact services can lead patients to make false verifications.
-An experienced attorney can take these mistakes and create a defense to Medicare fraud allegations.
+An experienced lawyer can take these mistakes and create a defense to Medicare fraud allegations.

 If you or a loved one is facing Medicare fraud charges, Miami Attorneys Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC today at 305-600-3519 for a confidential and free consultation.